 What happens next?

-There will be an opportunity for the public to comment on the draft strategic assessment in the first half of 2020.
+There will be an opportunity for the public to comment on the draft strategic assessment once prepared.

 Following public consultation, a supplementary report will be prepared which will address any comments raised by the public.

-It is expected that the strategic assessment will be finalised and submitted to the Australian Government Department of Environment and Energy for determination in the second half of 2020.
+It is expected that the strategic assessment will be finalised and submitted to the Australian Government Department of Environment and Energy for determination in 2021.

 Subsequent rezoning and amendments to the Territory plan may be required.
 These will go through a separate public consultation process at the appropriate time.